-6.4.2 Dosing Safeguards (Interlock / SCADA)
+6.4.2 DOSING SAFEGUARDS (INTERLOCK / SCADA)

 Flow-proportional dosing should be the normal practice at all plants i.e. the pulse rate of the dosing pump will be governed by an electrical signal which varies according to the water flow rate as measured by a flow meter.
 To prevent overdosing the dosing pump should incorporate some form of safeguard protection.
 This may vary depending on the size of treatment plant.
-The safeguard may be by interlock of the dosing pumps with the mains water pump or control by a SCADA system.
+The safeguard should be by interlock of the dosing pumps with the mains water pump or control by a SCADA system.

 Dosing pumps should be hard wired in order to prevent by-pass of controls.
-Pumps should incorporate an audible alarm to indicate when the pump is operating in manual mode (the pumps have to be switched to manual mode for calibration - see 6.4.6 below) and the system should be locked to prevent mode switching by unauthorised personnel.
-At commissioning of new pumps, flow-meters, system components or a power cut a trial should be carried out to assess the effect on the dosing pump default setting.
+Pumps should incorporate an audible alarm to indicate when the pump is operating in manual mode (the pumps must be switched to manual mode for calibration - see 6.4.6 below) and the system should be locked to prevent mode switching by unauthorised personnel.
+At commissioning of new pumps, flow-meters, system components or a power cut, a trial should be carried out to assess the effect on dosing pump default setting.

-6.4.3 Pump output and accuracy
+6.4.3 PUMP OUTPUT AND ACCURACY

 The installations are to be capable, under unqualified guarantee, of operating within an accuracy of ±3%.
-As dosing accuracy falls off when the pump is operating below 30% and above 70% capacity, consideration should be given to an automatic dose cut-off if, for any reason, plant output enters this range.
+As dosing accuracy falls off, in the case of separate stroke adjustment pumps, when the pump is operating below 30% and above 70% capacity, consideration should be given (where such types of pumps are in use) to an automatic dose cut-off if, for any reason, plant output enters this range.
+This does not apply in the case of digital dosing pumps which do not have a separate stroke adjustment and can operate accurately at lower pumping capacity.

-To optimise dosing accuracy and minimise the magnitude of any potential overfeed, the pump should be chosen so that, based on the typical range of the volume of water treated, it will not be expected to operate at speed / stroke settings of less than 50%, or greater than 70%, of maximum pump capacity (a pump delivering the optimal fluoride dose while operating at 70% pump capacity would deliver roughly one and a half times the optimal fluoride dose if it were, for any reason, to operate at maximum pump capacity treating the same volume of water).
+To optimise dosing accuracy and minimise the magnitude of any potential overfeed, the pump should be chosen so that, based on the typical range of the volume of water treated, it will not be expected to operate at speed/stroke settings of less than 50%, or greater than 70%, of maximum pump capacity.
+A pump delivering the optimal fluoride dose while operating at 70% pump capacity would deliver roughly one and a half times the optimal fluoride dose if it were, for any reason, to operate at maximum pump capacity treating the same volume of water.